 On August 3, 2012, the Company s Board of Directors authorized a \$20 million stock repurchase program (the Program) authorizing the Company to repurchase its common stock from time to time on the open market or in privately negotiated transactions.
-The timing and amount of any shares repurchased is determined based on an evaluation of market conditions and other factors.
+The timing and amount of any shares repurchased was determined based on an evaluation of market conditions and other factors.
 The Company elected to implement a Rule 10b5-1 trading plan to make such purchases, which permits shares to be repurchased when the Company might otherwise be precluded from doing so under insider trading laws.
-The Program may be suspended or discontinued at any time.
+The Program was terminated immediately prior to the commencement of the tender offer on September 25, 2013.

-During the six months ended June 30, 2013 the Company repurchased 2,456,539 shares of common stock for \$11.7 million pursuant to the Program.
-During the year ended December 31, 2012 the Company repurchased 95,940 shares of common stock for \$467 pursuant to the Program.
-All repurchased shares are funded with cash on hand.
+During the three months ended March 31, 2013 the Company repurchased 2,093,551 shares of common stock for \$10.1 million pursuant to the Program.
+During the year ended December 31, 2013 the Company repurchased 2,610,279 shares of common stock for \$12.4 million pursuant to the Program.
+Repurchased shares are recorded under the cost method and are reflected as treasury stock in the accompanying Consolidated Balance Sheets.
+All repurchased shares were funded with cash on hand.